Working with retirement plans is a fantastic way to grow your business.

-With over 500,000 qualified retirement plans in the U.S., there is ample opportunity.
-With as much opportunity as there is, differentiating yourself and your strategy is crucial to increasing your probability of success.
+With over 700,000+ qualified retirement plans in the U.S., there is ample opportunity.
+And with as much opportunity as there is, differentiating yourself and your strategy is crucial to increasing your probability of success.
 However, few advisors are actively doing this, leaving ample opportunity for those that do.
-Plan sponsors and their participants need advisors and providers that have their best interests in mind – this is too often not the case.
+Plan sponsors and their participants need advisors and providers that have their best interests in mind — this is too often not the case.
 Finding plan sponsors not being well-served and getting their attention is half of the battle.

 Here at PlanPro, we work with advisors of varying retirement plan experience — from those just starting out to those with years of experience and assets with qualified plans.
 The following are a few best practices we’ve gathered from helping many advisors grow their business with 401(k) and other qualified plans.

-With 500,000+ qualified plans in the United States, focus is crucial.
-Use data to your advantage in identifying the plan sponsors most in-need of and most likely to consider a new advisor.
+With 700,000+ qualified plans in the United States, focus is crucial.
+Use data to your advantage in identifying the plans most in-need of and most likely to consider a new advisor.
 Focus on prospects your competitors might be overlooking to increase your probability of finding higher-quality leads.
 Here are a few indicators you will find successful in creating a superior qualified plan lead list: